 There is a common understanding that the inventor is a human being: the person who created the invention by their own creative activity.
 This has been confirmed by an academic study on AI inventorship commissioned by the EPO and in the discussions with the EPC contracting states.

 Furthermore, the EPC requires that an inventor designated in the application be a human being and not a machine.
 The designation of an inventor bears a series of legal consequences, notably to ensure that the designated inventor is the legitimate one and that they can benefit from rights linked to this status.
 To exercise these rights, the inventor must have a legal personality that AI systems or machines do not enjoy (see Articles 60 and 62 EPC).

-Corresponding applications have been filed with the United Kingdom's Intellectual Property Office (IPO) and the United States Patent and Trademark Office (USPTO).
-As with the EPO, the IPO and the USPTO argued that the inventor must be a human being.
+Corresponding applications have been filed with many patent offices around the world, including the United Kingdom's Intellectual Property Office (IPO), the United States Patent and Trademark Office (USPTO), the German Patent and Trade Mark Office (DPMA) and the Korean Intellectual Property Office (KIPO).
+All these patent offices have argued that the inventor must be a human being.
 The IPO decision was confirmed by the UK High Court.
-The USPTO decision has been challenged and the case is pending.
+The USPTO and DPMA decisions have been challenged and the related cases are pending.

 This web seminar from the European Patent Academy explains in detail the background and the reasoning of the decisions issued by the EPO.